 Coating of the ORP bulb can lead to erroneous readings including shortened span.
 The type of coating will determine the cleaning technique.
 Soft coatings can be removed by vigorous stirring or by the use of a squirt bottle.
-Organic chemical, or hard coatings, acid (HCl) soak for a few minutes, often removes many coatings.
+Organic chemical, or hard coatings, should be chemically removed.
+A light bleach solution or even a 5 - 10% hydrochloric acid (HCl) soak for a few minutes, often removes many coatings.
 Do not use abrasive materials on the ORP probe.